By Carmel Dibner

 In a pilot study, AMS used machine learning to uncover a full database of customer insights around blenders.
 Specifically, the machine mined through thousands of user comments from product reviews written about these household appliances and identified informative comments detailing consumer requirements and unmet needs.
 We used the output to develop a full list of attributes and considerations that consumers have when it comes to blending -- ranging from blending quality to cleanliness, odor, noise, health benefits, ease of use, durability, and more.

-Both the number of insights and quality of insights collected through machine learning were consistent of with what we typically observe in the hundreds of primary research studies we’ve conducted throughout our nearly 30-year history.
+Both the number of insights and quality of insights collected through machine learning were consistent of with what we typically observe in the hundreds of primary research studies we’ve conducted throughout our 30-year history.
 And the best part?
 Compared to primary research, machine learning is faster and a fraction of the cost.

 While machine learning isn’t appropriate for all research questions and all product categories, in cases where a rich data source exists, it’s a great place to start.
 Primary research can be used to supplement machine learning, helping you get more mileage out of your research.